r-hopper/W266-Fall-2017-Final-Project/README.md

 * Sleep a lot.
 * Write up each model's architecture/development/interpretation/performance.
 * Rewrite 'Lit Review' section to narrow the scope (just focus on answering the questions posed in the milestone)
+  > UPDATE 12/15: Have written outlines for the answers to the milestone questions, and have tried to give more cohesion to the lit review section.
+Our reviews of the papers are fairly comprehensive, but need stronger/clearer ties back to Duong et al.
 * Chose a set of Demo words to illustrate vector performance w/ cosine similarity.
 * Evaluate all 3 models on the BLI
 * Write the Bilingual Induction task Evaluation Code